-Dwight Howard has been a man without country for the past three seasons.
+Dwight Howard has been a man without a country ever since he left Houston.
 He has been cheered for, tolerated, accepted but not beloved.
 He has not been heroic.
 He has not been courageous.
 How else to translate Howard at the free throw line and getting booed in front of his home crowd, even if the crowd was heavily infiltrated with Lakers fans intent on ruining Howard’s night.
 Yes.
 That happened.

 These are the things that can’t be erased.

 To add insult to injury, when Howard went into excuse mode, he said Houston gave him a better chance to win a title.
 And then he said Atlanta was home.
 He made the best of things in Charlotte (though players in the locker room admit to friction and no one is surprised).
 And now, Brooklyn.

 Is he worth the $23,819,725 contract the Nets will pay him in 2018-19. .
 According to Real Plus-Minus, he was the 27th ranked center.
 Ranked ahead of him at 26 and 25 were Boban Marjanovic (Clippers) and Jonas Valanciunas (Raptors).
 But he is way better than the man he is replacing, Timofey Mozgov.

 With Anthony Davis and Karl-Anthony Towns and DeMarcus Cousins and Joel Embiid as legitimate big men talents, it’s safe to say Dwight Howard’s All-Star days are over.
 Now it’s playing out the back nine of his career.

 This Dwight Howard seems a stranger when compared to the other Dwight Howard, the one who received 3 million fan votes in the 2009 All-Star game.
 That year Howard went to the NBA Finals.
 He lost.
 To Kobe Bryant.
 He’s been losing ever since, even with Bryant out the league.